 - 12.12 The study referred to above addresses the issues of wind speed and proximity to residential properties and the areas identified as potentially suitable on the policies map reflect the study's conclusions.
-In respect of the issue of landscape designations this will require a detailed assessment during the planning process and will be assessed on a site by site basis having regard to the National Character Area profiles.
-More information about these can be found at paragraph 5.29 of this Local Plan.
 In respect of heritage assets (and their settings) and landscape designations, this will require a detailed assessment during the planning process and will be assessed on a site by site basis.
 In respect of landscape designations these will have regard to the National Character Area profiles; more information about these can be found at paragraph 5.27 of this Local Plan. - 12.13 Large scale renewable energy technologies can be contentious as they are often land hungry and visually imposing.
-Early consultation with the local community, and preapplication discussions will be necessary to help ensure large-scale renewable energy installations are appropriately designed and located. - 12.14 Micro renewable energy installations (such as solar panels) typically at the level of households are often permitted development and do not require a specific policy.
+Early consultation with the local community, and pre-application discussions, will be necessary to help ensure large-scale renewable energy installations are appropriately designed and located. - 12.14 Micro renewable energy installations (such as solar panels) typically at the level of households are often permitted development and do not require a specific policy.